Yenisei: History

 Some of the earliest known evidence of Turkic origins was found in the Yenisey Valley in the form of stelae, stone monoliths and memorial tablets dating from between the seventh and ninth centuries AD, along with some documents that were found in China's Xinjiang region.
 The written evidence gathered from these sources tells of battles fought between the Turks and the Chinese and other legends.
 There are also examples of Uyghur poetry, though most have survived only in Chinese translation.

 Wheat from the Yenisey was sold by Muslims and Uighurs during inadequate harvests to Bukhara and Soghd during the Tahirid era.

 Russians first reached the upper Yenisey in 1605, travelling from the Ob, up the Ket, portaging and then down the Yenisey as far as the Sym.

+In 1862 Paul Theodor von Krusenstern attempted to navigate with two ships from Murmansk through the Kara Sea to the delta of the river Yenissei, but unfortunately was shipwrecked before obtaining success.

 During World War II, Nazi Germany and the Japanese Empire agreed to divide Asia along a line that followed the Yenisey to the border of China and then along the border of China and the Soviet Union.

+Etymology

+The first written mention of the Yenisei River, as "Kem", dates back to the 7th century in Tang dynasty China, at the time of contact with Yenisei Kyrgyz of this region.
+The word Jian shui (劔水, "Jian River") appears in the Book of Zhou, vol. 50, and the History of the Northern Dynasties, vol. 99, while Jian he (劍河, "Jian River") appears in the New Book of Tang, vol. 217.
+In addition, Qian he (謙河, "Qian River") is found in the 14th-century the History of Yuan, vol. 63.
+These contacts were made by the Chinese as they approached the upper Yenisei River from the south.
+The characters jian "劔" (or jian "劍") and qian "謙" have been compared to Käm in Orkhon inscriptions from the 8th century.
+The term Kem كيم is also found in the 13th‒14th-century Oirat Biography in the Jami' al-Tawarikh.